Destroying the Cigarette Industry

 3. Embrace the promotion of vaping as the most effective tool to help smokers quit.

-Vaping could be promoted or embraced; we don’t need to promote and embrace it.
+Vaping could be promoted or embraced; it doesn’t need to be promoted and embraced.
 And can’t he think of a better word than ‘tool’?
 How about way, method, means, approach, or technique?
 And if something is effective, that will suffice; it doesn’t have to be the most effective, etc. Thus, he could simply say, for example: ‘Promote vaping as an effective way to help smokers quit.’
 But he’s not going to promote or embrace an ineffective way, so he could simplify the sentence further to: ‘Promote vaping as a way to help smokers quit.’
 However, as I discuss in my book, this is a counsel of despair and almost an insult to smokers.
 In any case, the best way to quit smoking is not through some or other product or technique, but just to quit.
 For those who find this too difficult, the Symonds Method can show you how to do it without a struggle.